 Suppressing anger can often lead to depression and anxiety.
 Assess yourself and take note of how you respond to a provoking situation, such as someone making fun of you or just being plain rude.

-Yes, sometimes anger is healthy for you.
-Outrage may enable a few people to reason.
-But anger also happens to show signs in your body.
+Anger also happens to come with certain physical signs in your body.
 There are various bodily signs of anger, and it varies from person to person.
 Pay attention to your body and take note if these symptoms show.

 The physical symptoms consist of: